-A while back I had a conversation with my father, who is in his seventies and has been retired for over 10 years.
-For the last 20 years of this career he worked as an HR manager for a global company.
-Now that he is retired, he reads a lot of newspapers and recently has taken an interest in the phenomenon where younger people seem to be prone to burn outs and other stress-related illnesses.
+A while back, I had a conversation with my father, who is in his seventies and has been retired for over ten years.
+For the last 20 years of his career, he worked as an HR manager for a global company.
+Now that he is retired, he reads a lot of newspapers and has recently taken an interest in the phenomenon where younger people seem prone to burnout and other stress-related illnesses.

 We live in a world that is moving much faster than we can.
 More information than we could ever consume is accessible on demand 24/7, and the opportunities for us are endless.

-As much as this applies to people, it also applies to organizations: information is flowing around 24/7, you have on-demand access and an endless choice of business opportunities.
-It can seem like the harder decision isn’t what can you do – but what can’t you do?
+As much as this applies to people, it also applies to organizations.
+Information flows is 24/7, and we have on-demand access and endless choices concerning business opportunities.
+It can seem like the more complex decision isn’t what you can do – but what can’t you do?

-And with so many opportunities available, how do you choose what to focus on?
-Each opportunity is better than the previous, and you can easily find yourself accomplishing none of them if you try to do it all!
+And with so many opportunities available, how do you choose what strategy initiatives to focus on?
+Each option is better than the previous, and you can easily find yourself accomplishing none if you try to do it all!

 What Are OKRs?